Jeudi 12 juin 2025

 Séminaire de Géométrie Arithmétique et Motivique

-Giulia Giugiatti (University of Edinburgh)
+Giulia Gugiatti (University of Edinburgh)

 Titre bientôt disponible